 Since the conception of the internet, innumerable processes from every sector of work and business have converted from traditional methods to contemporary digital alternatives.
 Supply chain integration should be no different.
 Here are 5 reasons why supply chain integration should be digitised.

 Digitally integrated planning and execution

 The aim of any supply chain for B2B businesses is to deliver products to buyers as quickly as possible while acting responsibly and reliably.
-The digital integration of supply chains allows increased efficiency while alerting all issues affecting supply and demand, such as shortages of raw materials, components, spare parts, and finished products.
+The digital integration of supplier management or supply chains allows increased efficiency while alerting all issues affecting supply and demand, such as shortages of raw materials, components, spare parts, and finished products.
 A fully responsive digital supply chain is an enormous competitive advantage and has become a must-have.

 It is vital for effective rebate management